- Our Work

 Is the contest open to international participants?

 Yes.
 Anyone who meets our eligibility requirements can enter.
 But remember that the pictures must be of imperiled wildlife and wild lands in North America.
-Also note that the grand-prize trip to Yellowstone includes domestic travel only.
-Should our winner reside in another country, he/she will be responsible for getting to and from the United States.

 Can I submit photos taken within national parks or wildlife refuges?